fabianoflorentino/whiterose/README.md

 - `setup/`: Setup logic for cloning repositories
 - `docker/`: Docker-related utilities
 - `utils/`: Helpers for environment variables and JSON parsing
-- `config.json`: List of repositories and required applications
+- `config.json` or `config.yaml`: List of repositories and required applications

 ```sh
 .